Ambarella-Inc/amba-dlr/tests/amba/README.md

 	       ...
        }

- - Write left part of test app as standard DLR/TVM tests do and build it with header files and library files metioned above;
+ - Write left part of test app as standard DLR/TVM tests do and build it with header files and library files mentioned above;

 	 Makefile example to build TVM test app.